Skip to Main Content

 • BHIP Ongoing: As a BHIP graduate, you have the opportunity to continue what you've learned in BHIP Onramp with BHIP Ongoing.
 You are eligible to enroll or re-enroll in BHIP Ongoing at any time. ($30 per quarter)

-• Bruin P.A.W.S.
-(Productive Active Working System) our guide to working safely and actively from home for even greater productivity.
+• Bruin P.A.W.S. opens a new window (Productive Active Working System) our guide to working safely and actively from home for even greater productivity.
 A positive, clear, creative mind and a pain free body can increase productivity and health.
 The Bruin P.A.W.S. system encourages 25 minutes of fully focused work followed by 5 minutes of movement when possible.
 The main goal is to increase standing, activity, and exercise throughout the day to de-stress, free the mind, and release the body which will ultimately lead to greater focus, productivity and less pain.
 Commit to the 8 Active Working Tips and use the Exercise, Nutrition, and Stress Relieving Strategies to CHANGE the WAY YOU WORK for greater health and productivity!

 Professional Development & Staff Groups